The main cause of almost all horse laminitis is poor digestion

-When your horses food isn't broken down properly in the hindgut, acids and toxins are produced which leak into the body and damage blood vessels and organs.
-When blood vessels and cells that feed the feet are affected in this way the amount of blood flowing down to the sensitive laminae is reduced and they become swollen.
+When the blood vessels and cells that feed the feet are affected in this way, the amount of blood flowing down to the sensitive laminae is reduced and the laminae become swollen.

-Swelling or inflammation of laminae means that they cannot do the job of holding the pedal bone in place properly and this results in a lot of pain.
 If the problem gets worse and if the flow of toxins is not reduced then the laminae can be so damaged that the foot bone sinks right through the sole of the foot and the horse will have to be put down.

 When the foot bone sinks a little the pedal bone is said to have rotated.
 See image above and x-ray below.